 - Audit and Adapt AI Agent Interaction Protocols: Review all AI agents that interact with external websites.
 Ensure they explicitly adhere to Terms of Service, identify themselves appropriately via

 SearchCans provides a practical layer for this kind of operational monitoring and data preparation.
 Our dual-engine API helps teams tackle two key bottlenecks: searching for relevant information and then extracting it in an LLM-consumable format.
 You can use the SERP API to monitor for news on new regulations or competitor moves, and then pipe those URLs directly into the Reader API to get clean Markdown.
 This eliminates the hassle of building and maintaining custom scraping infrastructure, letting teams focus on interpreting the legal data, not fetching it.
-For instance, SearchCans offers plans from $0.90 per 1,000 credits to as low as $0.56 per 1,000 credits on volume plans, making continuous monitoring cost-effective.
+For instance, SearchCans offers plans from $0.90 per 1,000 credits to at provider-specific volume rates, making continuous monitoring cost-effective.
 For more in-depth operational strategies related to AI models, consider checking out Ai Today April 2026 Ai Model.

 Here’s an example of how you might use SearchCans to monitor for updates on AI legal challenges: